 The interactive chart below gives the financial status of each of our Global Partners.
 Xenos has committed to fund multi-year projects for each of these ministries.
 To view the funding status and funding sources click on each ministry's bar.
 See the definition for the different funding sources below the graph.

 GPF Progress: funds raised to date for each ministry in the Global Partnership Fund (GPF) for the current year.
 Donations given by individuals that exceed the yearly target amount go into the partnership's fluid funds.
 These extra dollars are still earmarked for the donor designated ministry.

-General Fund: monies provided for the ministry from the Xenos General Fund.
+General Fund: money provided for the ministry from the Xenos General Fund.

-Undesignated Funds: monies given by donors who do not designate a specific Global Partner ministry.
+Undesignated Funds: money given by donors who do not designate a specific Global Partner ministry.
 Undesignated donations provide the flexibility to direct money where it is most needed and serve several purposes: